Amateur Photographer verdict

 • Still/video switch is easy to knock accidentally

-It’s over three years since Canon introduced its original enthusiast-focused EOS R6, alongside the 45MP EOS R5.
+It’s four years since Canon introduced its original enthusiast-focused EOS R6, alongside the 45MP EOS R5.
 While its high-resolution sibling grabbed all the headlines, the more affordable model set about establishing itself as the realistic choice for most photographers, winning our Product of the Year award in 2021.

 Canon EOS R6 Mark II at a glance: